Plants and Animals

 |County||Number of Occurrences||Year Last Observed|

-Alpine bluegrass is found in moist to dry limestone and in basaltic rock crevices along Great Lakes shores, particularly on Isle Royale, Keweenaw County, and Drummond Island.
+Alpine bluegrass is found in moist to dry limestone and in basaltic rock crevices and exposed heathlands along Great Lakes shores, particularly on Isle Royale, Keweenaw County, and Drummond Island.

 Harebell, yarrow, cat's foot, downy oat grass, shrubby cinquefoil, Richardson's sedge, bulrush sedge, bunchberry, little bluestem, prairie dropseed, Canadian milk vetch, sedges, Indian paintbrush, field chickweed, bastard toad flax, grass, hair grass, prairie smoke, ground juniper, bee-balm, and old field goldenrod.